flairNLP/flair/README.md

 ### Character Embeddings

 Some embeddings - such as character-features - are not pre-trained but rather trained on the downstream task.
-Normally this requires you to implement a hierarchical training architecture.
-With flair, you need only choose the appropriate embedding class - the features will then automatically train during downstream task training.
+Normally this requires you to implement a [hierarchical embedding architecture](http://neuroner.com/NeuroNERengine_with_caption_no_figure.png).

+With Flair, you need not worry about such things.
+Just choose the appropriate embedding class and character features will then automatically train during downstream task training.

 ```python
 # the CharLMEmbedding also inherits from the TextEmbeddings class